react95-io/React95/README.md

 Any help from UI / UX designers would be EXTREMELY appreciated.
 The challenge is to come up with new component designs / layouts that are broadly used in modern UIs, that weren't present back in 95.

 There's a lot to do.
 If you want to help with the project, feel free to open pull requests and submit issues.
 Let's make UI great again 🔥

+For every component, we have a `.stories` file for Storybook and a `.mdx` file for Docz.
+In order to create a `.mdx` file we recommend copying [this template](https://github.com/arturbien/React95/blob/chore/docs-docz/docs/template) file and replaceing ___component_ with the component name.

 ### Roadmap